zewt/zMappedWrapDeformer/README.md

 Matching vertices is a brute force search, and needs to be optimized for dense meshes.

 Normals are currently not copied.
-I'll do this after I've tested this with just vertices first.
+This isn't needed if you're using unlocked normals or a tangent-space bump map.